 Note also that Clause 22(2) does not restrict the Guarantee, nor does it exclude repayment in gold.
 This clause refers to a gold coin-backed security that was under consideration when the Act was drafted in 1987.
 However, no such security was issued by us.
 It does not apply to the Perth Mint Depository facility, which was developed later during the 1990s.

 How strong are the finances of The Perth Mint?

-Whilst wholly-owned by the Government of Western Australia, The Perth Mint is a commercially focused business that is entirely self funded while still paying the Government the equivalent corporate income tax plus 75% of its after tax profits as a dividend.
-The key financial figures from the last six years in the table below demonstrate our finanical strength (all figures AUD millions).
+Whilst wholly-owned by the Government of Western Australia, The Perth Mint is a commercially focused business that is entirely self-funded while still paying the Government the equivalent corporate income tax plus 75% of its after tax profits as a dividend.

-For further information see our Annual Reports page.
+For key financial figures please see our Annual Reports page.

 Standard and Poor's currently rates Western Australia as AA+.
 Moody's Investor Services currently rates the State's domestic currency as Aa1, with a stable outlook.

 In addition, like any prudent individual, we insure our physical metals at our cost to minimise the risk to the government.

 How does the Government keep control of The Perth Mint?